 Allergies and inflammation

 This article in the Guardian (9) basically writes how a growing number of scientists are suggesting that depression is a result of inflammation caused by the body’s immune system.
-Having just spent the last 12 months of my life trying to address the inflamed cartilage in my rib cage, I can attest that the physical pain obviously made me feel shit – but the inflammatory process itself no doubt contributed to my mental health and perhaps can explain why I’ve been feeling a million times better emotionally once addressing this chronic inflammation.
+Having just spent the last 12 months of my life trying to address the inflamed cartilage in my rib cage, I can attest that the physical pain obviously made me feel shit – but the inflammatory process itself no doubt contributed to my psycho-emotional health and perhaps can explain why I’ve been feeling a million times better emotionally once addressing this chronic inflammation.

 An article in the New York Times stated how severe allergies can bring sleeplessness, headaches, fatigue and a general feeling of physical depletion, all of which can worsen mood.
 Studies have found that allergic reactions release compounds in the body called cytokines, which play a role in inflammation and may reduce levels of the hormone serotonin, which helps maintain feelings of well-being.
 And it’s well known that some common allergy medications, like corticosteroids, can cause anxiety and mood swings.
 They even go on to hypothesise that a rise in suicides in spring could be attributed to potential allergy increases..!!!